greg7mdp/rippled/docs/sidechain/spec.md

 * Signatures: Signatures collected from the witness servers.
 This includes the parameters needed to recreate the message that was signed, including the amount, optional destination, and reward account for that signature.
 Required.

+* SignatureRewardsBalance: Amount of XRP currently locked for rewarding signers.
+  This is paid by the account that creates this object.
+It must match the value on the sidechain ledger object at the time of creation.
+If the value changes on the sidechain ledger object, the value at the time of creation is still used as the reward.
+Required.

 The c++ code for this ledger object format is:
 ```c++